GRIFFINCollaboration/griffin-dashboard/static/xTags/detectors/README.md

 Most of the plumbing for detector components is generic, and inherited as the collection of functions registered on the `methods` member of `<detector-template>`.
 These member functions are described qualitatively as follows.

 ###generateColorScale()
-Establishes all the Kinetic.js objects involved in the color scale, and attaches them to `this.mainLayer[view]`.
+Establishes all the Kinetic.js objects involved in the color scale, and attaches them to `this.scaleLayer[view]`.
 These are pointed at as follows:
  - `this.colorScale[view]` - Kinetic.Rect for the color gradient rectangle itself.
  - `this.tickLabels[view][tick]` - Kinetic.Text objects labeling the tickmarks on the color scale, ordered left to right.
  - `this.scaleTitle[view]` - Kinetic.Text object for the scale title.